egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 DM.KeyFields("Flag+OrderId")
 # **KeyLeaveField**

-# -----
-` `it assigns the fields in your Recordset which will retieve new data when focus chang away from it
+it assigns the fields in your Recordset which will retieve new data when focus chang away from it

 **Syntax:**

 Function KeyLeaveField(ByRef dm\_MasterTable As ADODB.Recordset, ByVal str\_KeyLeaveField As String, Optional ByVal n\_ZeroPad As Byte = 0)

 ![](images/Aspose.Words.fb769b29-ee01-46e2-9d7b-c0f6031e42e7.002.png)